cockroachdb/docs/v22.1/cluster-setup-troubleshooting.md

 CockroachDB's built-in disk stall detection works as follows:

 - Every 10 seconds, the CockroachDB storage engine checks the [_write-ahead log_](https://en.wikipedia.org/wiki/Write-ahead_logging), or _WAL_.
 If data has not been synced to disk (via `fsync`) within that interval, the log message `disk stall detected: unable to write to %s within %s %s warning log entry` is written to the [`STORAGE` logging channel](logging.html#storage).
-If this state continues for 60 seconds or more (configurable with the `COCKROACH_ENGINE_MAX_SYNC_DURATION` environment variable), the `cockroach` process is killed.
+If this state continues for 20 seconds or more (configurable with the `COCKROACH_ENGINE_MAX_SYNC_DURATION` environment variable), the `cockroach` process is terminated.

 - Every time the storage engine writes to the main [`cockroach.log` file](logging.html#dev), the engine waits 30 seconds for the write to succeed (configurable with the `COCKROACH_LOG_MAX_SYNC_DURATION` environment variable).
-If the write to the log fails, the `cockroach` process is killed and the following message is written to stderr / `cockroach.log`:
+If the write to the log fails, the `cockroach` process is terminated and the following message is written to stderr / `cockroach.log`:

     - `disk stall detected: unable to sync log files within %s`